Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ### Features Left to Implement
 -   I would like to have the music play accross the site, even if you change pages within the website.
+Or stay of if you paused it.
+-   When the sound of the winner is being playes it should mute/pause the music.
 -   I want to put the languages in seperate JSON files.
 -   I want to let the content checked on grammar and spelling.
 -   Replace JSON file translation with a Google translation API.
--   More interaction in the quiz, not ony questions.
+-   More interaction in the quiz, not only questions for example "Put these things in order with drag and drop".

 ### Pages